scottyschup/ruby-curriculum/the-web/cookies.md

 cookie, the server would have no way to differentiate this request from user ruggeri from another request from user patel.

-Once a cookie is set, it continues to be uploaded to the server on every request until it *expires*.
-It is common for this to be set to a date far in the future so that the cookie continues to be uploaded.
+Once a cookie is set, it continues to be uploaded to the server on every request until it *expires* or is cleared out by the user.
+It is common to set the cookie to expire on a date far in the future so that it continues to be uploaded.
+This is called a *permanent cookie*.
+If no expiration date is set the cookie will be deleted when the web browser closes.
+This is called a *session cookie*.

 ### Shopping carts